Ageldinov/Ageldin/README.md

 # ChemicalGUI
-Mass converter and Buffer basic calculations
+Simple mass converter, basic calculations for 1 component buffer solution and pk calculations (in progress).